What is alpha thalassemia?

-Medicines to reduce extra iron from your body (called iron chelation therapy)

-- Avoidance of certain oxidant drugs in hemoglobin H disease
+Medicines to reduce extra iron from your body (called iron chelation therapy) Not using certain oxidant medicines in hemoglobin H disease

 Living with alpha thalassemia

 People with alpha thalassemia may have no symptoms.
 Or they may have many symptoms.
 If you don’t have symptoms, you may still want to see a specialist.
 He or she can you understand the risks of passing the disease to your children.

 If you have symptoms, work with your healthcare provider.
 He or she can help you find best treatment to reduce anemia symptoms.